Thanks for Submitting…..Harriett Taken from http://zenhabits.net/the-cheapskate-guide-50-

 either waited until they got to a destination (wait to make a phone call?! omg!), or pulled over and used a pay phone

-37. Cut your own hair.
+or a phone in a business establishment. - Cut your own hair.
 Again, this one isn’t for everybody.
 Personally, I use electric clippers to shave my head.
 It’s

 easy, it’s cheap, it’s minimalist, it’s care-free.
 I don’t worry about my hair getting messed up, or having to fix it in